Wednesday, February 19, 2025

 Mapas de democracia (um novo paradigma)

-Em 22 de março de 2012 criei o Partido Democrata (ler este post).
+Em 22 de março de 2012 criei o Partido Democrata.
 Depois de uma longa hibernação de onze anos ressuscitei-o ontem, depois de me aperceber da revolução das chamadas AIs (inteligências artificiais) e do AGI (artificial general intelligence), bem como da mudança que irá varrer em breve as sociedades humanas que hoje conhecemos.

 Em 1998 imaginei o que seria sete anos depois o Google Maps.
 Esta imaginação deu lugar ao projeto chamado Portugal Digital apresentado no Pavilhão do Território da EXPO '98.
 Infelizmente as equipas que desenvolveram e programaram a minha intuição venderam a alma a uns diabinhos locais da especulação tecnológica em vez de continuarem a trabalhar comigo.
 Uma tal arrogância impediu que o algoritmo do Google Maps pudesse ter sido desenvolvido antes de 2006 e no nosso país.
 Teria sido a maior contribuição da EXPO '98 para mitigar o nosso atraso entre as nações desenvolvidas.
 Mais tarde, em 2005/2006, imaginei a criação de um Parque Museu-Virtual em Montemor-o-Novo.
 O município viria a acolher favoravelmente a minha proposta, atribuindo-lhe mesmo a Herdade da Adua como sítio para a sua futura implantação.
 E imaginei ainda outra coisa em 2012: Democracy Maps.
 A ideia, desta vez, foi a de poder usar bases de dados geograficamente referenciadas para construir a partir do seu potencial dinâmico a matriz fundacional de uma espécie de democracia global não imposta na ponta de qualquer baioneta.
 Existem alguns diagramas que merecem agora uma revisão, nomeadamente à luz do aparecimento dos blockchains, do OpenAI e do DALL.E.